Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 Marshall Stats and Trends

+- Marshall has five wins against the spread in nine games this year.

-- The Thundering Herd have covered the spread twice this season when favored by 5.5 points or more (in six chances).
+- The Thundering Herd have been favored by 5 points or more six times this season and have covered the spread in two of them.

-- Marshall's games this year have gone over the total in five out of nine opportunities (55.6%).
+- Marshall's games this year have hit the over in 55.6% of its opportunities (five times in nine games with a set point total).

-- Marshall is 5-3 against the spread and 5-3 overall in games when it puts up more than 22.3 points.
+- When Marshall puts up more than 22.3 points, it is 5-3 against the spread and 5-3 overall.

-- When Marshall churns out more than 327.1 yards, the team is 5-4 against the spread and 6-3 overall.
+- When Marshall picks up more than 327.1 yards, the team is 5-4 against the spread and 6-3 overall.

-- The Thundering Herd have turned the ball over five more times (20 total) than the Blazers have forced a turnover (15) this season.
+- This year, the Thundering Herd have turned the ball over 20 times, five more than the Blazers' takeaways (15).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.